 How to get there:

-By plane: Cappadocia doesn't have an airport, however, you can fly to either Kayseri airport or Nevsehir airport then take a shuttle or a bus from there.
+By plane: Cappadocia doesn't have an airport, however, you can fly either to Kayseri airport or Nevsehir airport then take a shuttle (or) a bus from there.
 This is not going to be the cheapest option, but it won't be too expensive, if you can find a cheap ticket -- check prices for flights to Kayseri and to Nevsehir Airports to see which one will be cheaper.
 You'll have to take a shuttle from Nevsehir airport or Kayseri airport to Cappadocia.
 Either way, the shuttles will take about an hour to get to the area.

 You can use Skyscanner to find the best deals for flights to above destinations.